BioDepot/SpatialProteomics/README.md

 ### Import cell clustering data back onto QuPath

 Run [import_clusters.groovy](./scripts/import_clusters.groovy) to import cell clustering data back into QuPath.
 Once finished, QuPath can show the cells with colormaps/masks on the image.
+Source of the script is inspired from an [image.sc post from Mike Nelson](https://forum.image.sc/t/there-and-back-again-qupath-cytomap-cluster-analysis/43352/2).

 ## Academic Citations